ggouws/HPC_NCBI-SRA_data_submission/READme.md

      Then, click “Continue”

-18) You will now need to provide the SRA Metadata.
+18) You need to provide the SRA Metadata.
 This is the information directly related to your library preparation and the sequence data you wish to upload.
 Again, there are options for populating a table online or downloading an Excel or tab-delimited